 •The delete permission doesn't apply to Databricks or Microsoft Power BI.
 If you select the delete permission, you don't grant any permission.

 •The Databricks modify permission grants write and delete access.
-If you grant write permission to a Databricks object, you also implicitly grant delete permission.
+If you grant write permission to a Databricks object, you also implicitly grant the delete permission.

 •For the Databricks Unity and Hive catalog types, Data Access Management grants user permissions to catalogs and schemas.